beatriceallamand/Econ-281/Research_Ideas_Week_1.md

   of those who withdrew funds, use these resources for consumption, with the second most answered use being paying debts.

-- Encuesta Financiera de Hogares (EFH): account balances, real and financial assets (including bonds, stocks, ownership of private companies, housing, other real estate properties and vehicles) and debts (including mortgage, educational, auto, retail and consumer loans).
+- Encuesta Financiera de Hogares (EFH): account balances, real and financial assets (including bonds, stocks, ownership of private companies, housing, other real estate properties and vehicles)

+  ## Juan's thoughts.

+Great idea.
+Take a look at Balloch's JMP.
+Another instance of spillovers of financing.
+There Japanese firms that get access to the bond market cause banks to reallocate their lending somewhere else.
+What can you do quickly to see if you have some variation here to use? and debts (including mortgage, educational, auto, retail and consumer loans).
 Previous works report linking surveyed households to information of withdrawals through pairing significant statistics.

 Administrative data: The Pensions Superintendency collected data on the social security affiliates’ withdrawals and pension balances.